njao72/SemesterProject/README.md

 University Admissions Data Analysis

-The group deveopled a java based application with gui for analysis university admissions using swing, jdbc and visualisation components
+Project Goal:
+Develop a java desktop application (Swing) that imports CSV admissions data into a normalized relational DB, performs admissions statistics and ranking, and displays results with visualizations.

 The university application analyzes university admission data from 3 csv files: applicants.csv